Asha-Empire/Game-Story/README.md

 However, due to the long journey times, humans could not get out of Mars, the asteroid belt and space stations in these regions.

-With the developments in fusion engines in 2300 years, the speed of spaceships reached from 11000km/sec to 33000km/sec with the Pusion engine (Fusion Plus).
+With the developments in fusion engines in 2300 years, with new engines named the Pusion Engine (Fusion Plus) the speed of spaceships reached from 11000km/sec to 33000km/sec.

 Around the year 2550, mankind dispersed to most of the solar system, established different space stations and conquered the solar system with the technologies they reached.